-Seth Cluett and I will be presenting an excerpt of his the deformation of figures as part of the 2016 New Music Gathering, held January 7-9 at the Peabody Conservatory in Baltimore, MD.
-As in events past, we will be lulling a room full of percussionists to sleep, on an event the night of January 7 featuring LuSo, Mobius, and So Percussion.
+Two great experiences sharing recent work to the curious: In November I presented Resonant Spaces, a summary of and meditation on recent work concerning sound and place, as part of the 2015 Percussive Arts Society International Convention, held this year in San Antonio, TX.
+I also performed an excerpt of Seth Cluett's the deformation of figures as part of the wonderful 2016 New Music Gathering, held January 7-9 at the Peabody Conservatory in Baltimore, MD.
+As in events past, we lulled a room full of percussionists to sleep, on an event the night of January 7 featuring LuSo, Mobius, and So Percussion.

-News about other 2015-16 concerts and events involving the percussion studio at the University of Alabama forthcoming.
+News about other concerts and events involving the percussion studio at the University of Alabama forthcoming.